Breast cancer: Chemotherapy treatment

 The specific side effects you will experience depend on the type and amount of medications you are given and how long you will be taking them.
 The most common temporary side effects include:

-Ask your doctor or specialist nurse about the specific side effects you can expect from your specific chemotherapy medicines.
+Ask your doctor or specialist nurse about the specific side effects you can expect from your specific chemotherapy drugs.
 Also discuss any side effects that are troubling you, or that you feel unable to manage.